We were taught that all fats were bad.

 Now, MCT oil contains 6 to 12 carbon chains.
 They are:

 These strings of carbon connected to hydrogen is how fats are categorized.
 Medium chain fatty acids have 6-12 carbons.
 The one string to focus on here is C12, lauric acid.
 As coconut oil is naturally occurring its fatty acids are made up of 50% lauric acid, nature’s richest source of it.
 Since MCT oil is manufactured by machine to remove medium chain fatty acids from the rest of the oil, it’s often left with little or no trace of lauric acid.
 Lauric acid is known for its immune boosting power.
 It possesses anti-microbial, anti-bacterial and antiviral properties.
 It’s also great for your skin and has been shown to clear up acne.

 That said, have a look at the benefits in all medium chain fatty acids:

 To simplify things, think of coconut oil as the O.G. source of MCT’s and MCT oil as the new age concentrate of MCT’s (minus lauric acid).
 With that settled the question remains, MCT Oil vs Coconut Oil - which oil is best for you?

-If you’re looking for fast and sustained energy, the easily digested MCT oil works well.
+MCT Oil: If you’re looking for fast and sustained energy, the easily digested MCT oil works well.

-For the added anti-bacterial and immune benefits of lauric acid, coconut oil should be your go-to.
+Coconut Oil: For the added anti-bacterial and immune benefits of lauric acid, coconut oil should be your go-to.

 Both coconut oil and MCT oil have become a staple within the paleo nutrition community and have also become a go to nutritional source for the high-fat, low carb ketogenic diet.
 These high-fat diets have helped many to shed the pounds and burn fat faster.
-If you're curious check out, What Is Ketosis?
+If you're curious to learn more check out, What Is Ketosis?